awsdocs/aws-cloud9-user-guide/doc_source/sample-python.rst

 ====================

 #.
 In the |AC9IDE|, on the menu bar, choose :menuselection:`Run, Run Configurations, New Run Configuration`.
 #.
-On the :guilabel:`[New] - Idle` tab, choose :guilabel:`Runner: Auto`, and then choose :guilabel:`Python`.
+On the :guilabel:`[New] - Idle` tab, choose :guilabel:`Runner: Auto`, and then choose :guilabel:`Python 2` or :guilabel:`Python 3`, depending
+   on which version of Python you want to use.

-   .. note:: If :guilabel:`Python` isn't available, you can create a custom runner for Python.
+   .. note:: If :guilabel:`Python 2` or :guilabel:`Python 3` isn't available, you can create a custom runner for the version of Python that is installed in
+      your |env|.

       #.
 On the :guilabel:`[New] - Idle` tab, choose :guilabel:`Runner: Auto`, and then choose :guilabel:`New Runner`.
       #.
 On the :guilabel:`My Runner.run` tab, replace the tab's contents with this code.